kcjengr/qtpyvcp/docs/source/tutorials/basic_vcp_04.rst

 Drag a grid layout below the jog buttons in the tab.
 Drag the edge until it fills the tab left to right and morph it into a `QGroupBox` and set the title to `Jog Override`.
-Now we need to make a jog speed slider, drag an `ActionSlider` into the group box and put ``machine.jog.set-linear-speed`` in the actionName and change orientation to horizontal.
+Now we need to make a jog speed slider, drag an `ActionSlider` into the group box and put ``machine.jog.set-linear-speed`` in the actionName and change orientation to horizontal and set the value at 80.
 Now add the following to the grid stylesheet because we want all the ActionSliders in this grid to have the same style.
 ::

     ActionSlider {